 The course will be developed over three phases, with the first phase occurring in the classroom in St. Louis.
 The second phase will be located in Washington DC over spring break, and will use the opportunities provided by the nation’s capital to explore transdisciplinary policy practice in government, think tanks, and advocacy groups.
 Students will learn from policy and advocacy experts, as well as from social science leaders in Congress.
 Students will also learn about the basics of government and the legislative process, research-based advocacy, and how social scientists affect social policy around the world.
 For the third phase, will return back to St. Louis for debriefing of the visit as well as processing of the student policy leadership projects.

 This course is open to all Brown students.
-However, priority will be given to 1) policy students, 2) second year students; Students must apply via this website and the deadline is rolling, but by October 18, 2019.
-If chosen, you will be required to enroll in the course for the spring.
+However, priority will be given to 1) MSP students, 2) policy specializers; 3) second year students.

 Questions?
 Please email Tammy Orahood, Director of Global Programs at firstname.lastname@example.org.